cosmos/sdk-tutorials/tutorial/queriers.md

   - Same for the output of a names query, a `[]string` is already natively marshalable, but we want to add a `.String()` method on it.
 - The type Whois is not defined in the `./x/nameservice/types/querier.go` file because it is created in the `./x/nameservice/types/types.go` file.

 ### Now that you have ways to mutate and view your module state it's time to put the finishing touches on it!
-Register your types in the [Amino encoding format next](./codec.md)!
+Define the vairables and types you would like to bring to the top level of the module. [alias.go](./alias.go)